- Some types of EC (Plan B One-Step™and Next Choice®) are available over-the-counter (without a prescription), for young women.

 How is emergency contraception taken?

-- The first “morning-after” emergency contraception pill methods approved in the United States are: Plan B One-Step™ and Next Choice®.
+- Plan B One-Step™ and Next Choice®.
 Both products contain only one kind of hormone, a progestin, and it comes as 1 or 2 pills.
 A woman can take the total dose of 1.5 mg levonorgestrel in Plan B One-Step™ as one pill, or use Next Choice® and take both pills (.75 mg in each tablet) at the same time or take one pill followed by the second pill twelve hours later.
 Both kinds of EC work best if taken within 3 days (72 hours) of unprotected sex, but can be taken up to 5 days but the earlier it is taken the more effective it is.
-No prescription is needed for girls 15 and older.
+No prescription is needed.

 How effective is emergency contraception?

 It’s important to remember that emergency contraception doesn’t always work.
 It doesn’t guarantee that pregnancy will be prevented.
-Emergency contraception lowers your risk of pregnancy by 89%.
+Oral hormones used for emergency contraception lowers your risk of pregnancy by 89%.
 The risk of getting pregnant depends on when in your menstrual cycle you had sex and what kind of birth control you use.
 You’re more likely to get pregnant around the time when the ovary releases an egg (ovulation).

 Is emergency contraception (EC) safe?